Skip to main content

 Preferred leader election only changes which broker is the leader for each partition.
 It does not move data or change replica assignments.

-Root causes
+Possible causes

-Poor partition key selection - Keys with uneven distribution, too few unique keys, or clustering around certain values.
-Producer configuration issues - Manual partition assignment, custom partitioner with flawed logic, or null keys.
-Data model problems - Business logic creating natural hotspots, temporal patterns, or geographic clustering.
+Poor partition key selection - keys with uneven distribution, too few unique keys, or clustering around certain values.
+Producer configuration issues - manual partition assignment, custom partitioner with flawed logic, or null keys.
+Data model problems - business logic creating natural hotspots, temporal patterns, or geographic clustering.

 Diagnose the skew:

-Click the Partitions tab and select the Per partition view.
+2. Review partition details - click the Partitions tab and select the Per partition view.

-Compare the following columns across all partitions:
+3. Identify imbalanced partitions - compare the following columns across all partitions:

 • Total number of records - Shows message count per partition